 9. Sight Words

-A huge component in teaching Kinders to read is teaching them sight words!
-Here is a breakdown on how I teach sight words to my students.
+Next, a huge component in teaching Kinders to read is teaching them sight words!
+Here is a breakdown of how I teach sight words to my students.
 Keep in mind the minimum sight word requirement for your area.
-For my county it was 100 words to go to 1st grade but now it is changing to a minimum of 200, although they would like closer to 300.
+For my county, it was 100 words to go to 1st grade but now it is changing to a minimum of 200, although they would like closer to 300.
 Students can not advance reading levels without knowing sight words.
 If you need more specific sight word help, I have a FREE online webinar all about sight words!
 You can check that out here.

 Lastly, Kindergarten is a true and complete blessing to teach.
 Be forewarned; you will work harder than you ever thought possible.
 You will love them more than you ever knew.
 You will see them grow more than you will ever see another student grow.
 And then you will give them up to another grade knowing you were the teacher who taught them to read. 🙂